 He’s not a squid.
 He’s an orange Octopus.
 (You’ll see when you get to the registration desk.)
 And no, we’re not a restaurant.
-We are, at our core, a music-education corporation bringing the joy of PLAYING ukulele (and a few other related instruments) to as many people as possible in as many ways as possible.
+Play Uke, LLC is, at its core, a music-education corporation bringing the joy of playing ukulele (and a few other related instruments) to as many people as possible in as many ways as possible.

-Throughout this website you’ll see the words “we,” “our,” “my,” and “I” sprinkled about.
+Throughout this website you’ll see comments referring to “we,” “our,” “my,” and “I” sprinkled about.
 It’s not improper grammar.
 It’s because part of this project is from one person, me, Douglas Reynolds, and the other part is a team effort.
 I do all the booking and promotion and much of the brainstorming of new ideas, but the rest is a collaborative team effort by family and friends.
 I could never produce our events alone.
 I’m just the “chef de cuisine.”

 Finally, why ukulele.café?
 Well, partly because when “dot cafe” came out as a website domain extension, the word “ukulele” was still available, (unlike “dot com,” “dot net,” and so many others).
-But it also fit because we’re not just offering one thing.
-I want to continue to expand our menu of fun, educational, entertaining events for the ukulele community.
+But it also fit because again, we’re not just offering one thing, we have a menu of items with more on the way.
+I want to continue to expand that menu of fun, educational, entertaining events for the ukulele community.
 Currently we offer the Reno and Palm Strings Uke Fests, the Luongo Ukulele Experience Adult Ensemble, Maximum Ukulele™, and occasional concerts.
-Each offers unique options for the ukulele loving individual and I hope to offer more goodies in the near future!
+I’m working on a fun new ukulele design and educational goody.
+The future looks like fun!

 The Play Uke, LLC Timeline